-Since its founding in 2003, the Journal of National Security Law & Policy has become one of the most frequently cited peer reviewed journals and the only one devoted exclusively to national security law and policy.
+Since its founding in 2003, the Journal of National Security Law and Policy has become one of the most frequently cited peer reviewed journals and the only one devoted exclusively to national security law and policy.

 JNSLP welcomes submissions of articles, essays, and book reviews that analyze emerging national security challenges and that propose policy options and solutions.

 Please be sure to browse previous issues and/or topics to understand the journal’s range and style.

 JNSLP reviews submissions on a rolling basis.
 We publish three issues per year.

 - Citations: Submissions should conform to the most recent edition of The Bluebook: A Uniform System of Citation.

 - Format: Manuscripts must be submitted in Microsoft Word format (.doc or .docx).
 Documents should use a Times New Roman 12pt font and 1.5 or 2 spacing.
 Sub-heading levels should be clearly noted.
 Please include page numbers and provide author affiliations as an initial unnumbered footnote.

 - Length: The preferred article length is 7,000-10,000 words, but articles up to 20,000 will be accepted on a case-by-case basis.